Pretraining Paradigms

 Explore how pretraining shapes foundation models, covering masked, causal, and contrastive learning techniques.

-Modern foundation models like GPT can feel a bit mysterious at first.
-You might hear terms like masked language modeling, autoregressive next-token prediction, or contrastive learning and wonder—are these about how the model is trained or makes predictions?
+Modern foundation models, such as GPT, can initially appear somewhat mysterious.
+You might hear terms like masked language modeling, autoregressive next-token prediction, or contrastive learning, and wonder—are these about how the model is trained or makes predictions?
 The truth is that the pretraining task shapes both.

 The training process (How the model’s parameters are optimized)